taoplusplus/botw-resources/README.md

 	- Test of Strength skip setups by Piston https://youtu.be/n2iqr7lh5gE
 	- Ragdoll and skew explanation by Tony Express https://youtu.be/8bfZ4o-OMDg
 - Windbomb
-*use 2 bombs and bullet time to go fast*
+*use 2 bombs and bullet time to fly*
 	- Windbomb tutorials by Vivoxe http://bombch.us/DWK5
 	- Windbomb setups by Swiffy https://youtu.be/z1oDa3xRD08
 	- Super Launch: *abuse lag to go faster*